Jacks or Better Video Poker

 - Not drawing any cards if a player has a flush, straight, straight flush, full house, or royal straight flush

 Players can also practice their gameplay by playing Jacks or Better on a mobile app or online while consulting a strategy chart.
 This gives them a chance to keep the best selections for a given starting hand in mind.
-This helps to enhance their video poker winning odds.
+Again, this helps to enhance their video poker winning odds.

-While it is advisable for players to keep all their low pairs, there are some particular situations that call for skipping them.
+While players should keep all their low pairs, particular situations call for skipping them.

 Below are some instances when a player can retain a low pair: